janchovanec/FlappyBird-JavaFX/README.md

 ```
 # Usage
 ## Controls
-Press the SPACE bar to make the bird flap its wings and rise.
+Press the SPACE bar to make the bird rise.
-The bird will automatically fall due to gravity when no input is provided.
 Avoid the pipes to keep scoring points.
 ## Game Over
 The game ends when the bird collides with a pipe or the ground.